 You may not be able to care for your child without help.
 Talk with your doctor about groups that can help you.

-- You or your partner get a screening test if either of you is of Ashkenazi Jewish, French-Canadian, or Cajun descent or has a family history of the disease.
+- You or your partner get a screening test if either of you is of Ashkenazi Jewish descent, has family from the Quebec Bas-St-Laurent or Gaspésie regions or New Brunswick territories, or has a family history of the disease.
 If one of you tests positive for being a carrier, the other partner should be tested.

 Carriers of the Tay-Sachs gene changes can pass the changed gene to their children even though the carriers don't have the disease.
 If both you and your partner are carriers, there is a 1-out-of-4 chance (25%) that any child you have will have Tay-Sachs disease.